isb-cgc/readthedocs/docs/source/sections/webapp/Menu.rst

 .. image:: WebApp-MenuBar.png
    :align: center

-The **MENU** bar supplies quick and common links for Web App features such as:
+The **MENU** bar supplies quick and common links for the following Web App features:

- * **DASHBOARD** - This link takes you to *Your Dashboard* main page.
+* **DASHBOARD** - This link takes you to **Your Dashboard** Web App home page.

- * **WORKBOOKS** - Workbooks store the Analyses you create -- and their related data.
-You can create worksheets as you explore and analyze selected underlying data (i.e. Genes and miRNAs, Variables and Cohorts – further explained later).
-From the "Workbook" link you can quick link to the following:
+* **WORKBOOKS** - Workbooks store the Analyses you create, and their related data.
+You can create worksheets as you explore and analyze selected underlying data (i.e. Genes and miRNAs, Variables and Cohorts).
+From the "Workbook" link you can select the following:
-     - *Recent* - Displays your created workbooks and allow quick navigation to them;
-     - *Saved* - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook;
+   - Saved Workbooks - Displays all your saved workbooks and allows you to edit, duplicate or delete the workbook.
-     - *Create a New Workbook* - Quick Link to Workbook Creation, where you can select the data source
+   - Create a New Workbook - Allows you to create a new workbook by selecting the data source and analysis type.

 * **PROGRAMS** - These are shortcuts to the programs you have created if you uploaded your own data.
-    - *Saved Programs* - Here you Can:
+   - Saved Programs - Here you can:

        * Edit or delete a Saved Program
        * Start a New Workbook
        * Create a New Program

-    - *Upload Program Data* - Here you can:
+   - Upload Program Data - Here you can:

         * Create a new program for analysis.
 To create a new program you provide a name for program, name for your project, and attach files that meet our Data Type requirements.
 Please see `Program Data Upload <program_data_upload.html>`_ for more information on data type accepted by the ISB-CGC.
         * Save or cancel a new creation